 Banh Mi (bun me) is a popular Vietnamese baguette roll stuffed with all manner of salad – think of it as the more flavourful cousin of the classic that’s salad sandwich.
 I have long been enjoying Banh Mis as my “fast food” of choice when out running errands and they’ve become my go to lunch for when I’m at home with Mia of late.
 Sure, I’ve recently needed to go light on the chilli but still, it’s a flavourful treat.

-Meanwhile, and since I have a little more energy than Babcia, I thought I’d share one of my favourite lunch recipes of late, the Banh Mi.
+I thought I’d share one of my favourite lunch recipes of late, the Banh Mi.
 Apart from a burst of flavour in every bite, ticks quite a few boxes for a breastfeeding mum: you get to have a nutritious salad, an instant energy boost from the bread, a little fat that helps with nutrient absorption and some protein in form of the meat.

 Many Vietnamese-run bakeries sell these deliciously fresh salad rolls and quite recently Bun Me chains have opened up shop all over Sydney offering salad rolls and other Vietnamese classics like pho and rice paper rolls.
 But they can be easily made at home, too.
 Chicken or various pork cold cuts make for a tasty variation for meat eaters.
 I often add shredded barbecue chicken to mine for extra ooph, especially now that I’m breastfeeding.
 While butter and pate are used to spread on the bun, you can omit these – or swap them out for homemade mayo.